gochanadev/floasis-items-react/README.md

 ### !!!!
 also update the collection metadata text in the contract for each deployer
 - make sure storage paths are prefixed with this project name so they won't conflict with other ones
+- composite_multiple_layers_testnet and mainnet will need to have both the user's account and the official floasis account addresses
+- deployer devs need to prefix their paths in FLOASISItems and FLOASISItemsStore

 ### Run emulator
 go run ./overflow/setup_web/setup_web.go